-The heel slide helps restore full knee bending which is important to sit comfortably and climb stairs.¬† Begin with the knee extended with a long towel, belt, or stretch-out strap around your foot.¬† Gently slide the heel towards the hip until a mild stretch is felt in the knee.¬† Hold the stretch for 10 seconds and perform 10 repetitions.¬†¬† The more the knee bends prior to surgery, the easier it will be to regain range of motion after surgery.
+The heel slide helps restore full knee bending.¬† This is important to sit comfortably and climb stairs.¬† Begin with your knee extended with a long towel, belt, or stretch-out strap around your foot.¬† Gently slide your heel towards your hip until a mild stretch is felt in your knee.¬† Hold the stretch for 10 seconds and perform 10 repetitions.¬†¬† The more your knee bends prior to surgery, the easier it will be to regain range of motion after surgery.

 Sit to Stand

-This exercise involves an activity which older adults perform frequently in their daily lives.¬† The ability to transfer from a chair without the assistance of the hands has been linked to fall risk in older adults.¬† It can be easily performed in the physical therapy clinic, any community exercise studio, or in the home.¬† The exercise is progressed by lowering the height of the chair or by holding weighted objects such as a medicine ball or kettle bell.
+This exercise involves an activity that older adults perform frequently in their daily lives.¬† The ability to transfer from a chair without the assistance of your hands has been linked to fall risk in older adults.¬† It can be easily performed in the physical therapy clinic, any community exercise studio, or in your home.¬† The exercise is progressed by lowering the height of the chair or by holding weighted objects such as a medicine ball or kettle bell.

 Single Leg Balance

 The ability to balance on one leg is important to walk normally and negotiate a step or curb.¬† Use the assistance of a chair or a counter if needed.¬† As you improve, progress away from using assistance.¬† Aim for at least 10 seconds on each side.¬† Start with 5 to 10 repetitions each day.

-Preoperative physical therapy reduces pain and results in faster recovery of function following total knee replacement surgery.¬† The preoperative exercise program should be individualized based on your needs and goals.¬† Meet with your physical therapist to determine which exercises are best for you to perform prior to your surgery.¬† Call us if you have questions about getting started.
+Preoperative physical therapy reduces your pain and results in a faster recovery from total knee replacement surgery.¬† The preoperative exercise program should be individualized based on your needs and goals.¬† Meet with your physical therapist to determine the exercises that are best for you to perform prior to your surgery.¬† Call us if you have questions about getting started.